-Figure 8: Underside of both SSG 5 and 20 devices, with location of tamper evident seal
+Figure 8: Underside of both SSG 5 and 20 devices, with location of tamper evident seals

-Tamper evident seals should be applied to:
+Tamper evident seals (8 in total) should be applied to:

-- The front of the SSG 20 across both edges of each of the installed interface cards, or slot covers, as shown in figure 5. - The sides of the SSG 5 and 20 covering both edges of the removable cover, as shown in figure 7. - The underside of the SSG 5 and 20 across the removable memory card cover, as shown in figure 8.
+- The front of the SSG 20 across both edges of each of the installed interface cards, or slot covers, as shown in figure 5.
+(4 seals) - The sides of the SSG 5 and 20 covering both edges of the removable cover, as shown in figure 7.
+(2 seals) - The underside of the SSG 5 and 20 across the removable memory card cover, as shown in figure 8.
 To ensure that the tamper-evident qualities of the label are active, avoid the product label.
-Adhere the label directly to the chassis of the device.
+Adhere the seals directly to the chassis of the device.
+(2 seals)